carpentries-incubator/lc-webscraping/_episodes/05-conclusion.md

-In general, if data is publicly available (the content that is being scraped is not behind a password-protected authentication system), then it is OK to scrape it, provided we don't break the web site doing so (see below).
+In general, if data is publicly available (the content that is being scraped is not behind a password-protected authentication system), then it is OK to scrape it, provided we don't break the web site doing so.
 What is potentially problematic is if the scraped data will be shared further.

-Usually OK if public data (e.g. government data)
+For example, downloading content off one website and posting it on another website (as our own), unless explicitely permitted, would constitute copyright violation and be illegal.

+However, most copyright legislations recognize cases in which reusing some, possibly copyrighted, information in an aggregate or derivative format is considered "fair use".
+In general, unless the intent is to pass off data as our own, copy it word for word or trying to make money out of it, reusing publicly available content scraped off the internet is OK.

+### Better be safe than sorry
+Be aware that copyright and data privacy legislation typically differs from country to country.
+Be sure to check the laws that apply in your context.
+For example, in Australia, it can be illegal to scrape and store personal information such as names, phone numbers and email addresses, even if they are publicly available.

+If you are looking to scrape data for your own personal use, then the above guidelines should probably be all that you need to worry about.
+However, if you plan to start harvesting a large amount of data for research or commercial purposes, you should probably seek legal advice first.

+If you work in a university, chances are it has a copyright office that will help you sort out the legal aspects of your project.
+The university library is often the best place to start looking for help on copyright.

+## Remember to ask

 Usually OK for personal consumption.
 Good practice to contact data owners/curators if aim to use it for institutional purposes
 - You might receive data already structured
 - Clarifies right to share extracted data

 Unfortunatly, not all data curators will be sensible to this.

-Don't download copies of documents that are clearly not public (c.f.
-SciHub...)
-Content theft is illegal
-Generally safe if not for commercial intent.

-Case law evolving in the US, cases where scraping was declared illegal involved commercial aspects e.g. competitor to eBay automatically placing bets e.g. extracting pricing data to set own prices "trespass to chattel"

 ## Web scraping code of conduct